HarshalGupta113/MusicPlayer/README.md

  Disadvantage:  User cannot stream online music.

 How to Downlaod apk :
-       click on app-debug.apk
+       click on app-debug.apk ,
-       then clcidk on download
+       then click on download